Jason-Whitmore/jpf/readme.md

 ### Creating the jpf.jar file

-A jar file containing the JPF package can be created by using the following make command:
+A jar file containing the JPF package can be created by using the following make command in the main directory:

 ```
 make jpf.jar